 Cookie blocking: Cookie blocking places a cookie in the browser that the participant uses to open the survey.
 This cookie contains the survey ID and is matched when the survey is opened again.
 If the participant has successfully completed the survey, he cannot participate again and sees a message that he has already participated..

 IP blocking: IP blocking works in exactly the same way as cookie blocking, except that here the IP address is read, converted into a non-reverse-encryptable hashtag, and only then stored.
 When the survey is called up again, the hash is matched and participation cannot be repeated if the survey has already been completed.

 Both mechanisms are tied to the end device (computer, smartphone, etc.).
 However, as soon as a participant changes the device or, in the case of the cookie, the browser, the participant can no longer be recognized on another device and thus participate again.

-But keep in mind: Usually, participants finish the survey on the same device they started it with.
+Usually, participants finish the survey on the same device they started it with.

 Also, the likelihood of participants actively trying to take your survey on different devices to skew the results is extremely low.

 When you invite participants to your survey via easyfeedback’s email invitation tool, each participant receives a unique link that is only valid once.
 Doing so has two advantages: